-ETH Zurich offers researchers and students at sites inside and outside of Switzerland an excellent infrastructure and attractive working conditions.
-In Zurich, in addition to the main city center campus, the modern campus located on the Hönggerberg is of particular importance.
+ETH Zurich offers researchers and students at sites inside and outside Switzerland an excellent infrastructure and attractive working conditions.
+In Zurich, besides the main city center campus, the modern campus located on the Hönggerberg is of particular importance.
 In total, ETH operates a data network with approximately 86,000 Ethernet ports and 70,000 different devices simultaneously on the network, distributed across 180 buildings.
 These buildings are currently networked with over 15 network zones divided into 2,500 Virtual Local Area Networks (VLANs).

 The biggest challenge in the network area is the growing number of students, and the ensuing rapid increase in mobile clients.

 Wi-Fi is the fastest growing part of the data network.
-In addition, ETH pursues the “learning at anytime and anywhere” strategy, for which a stable and high-performance Wi-Fi network is indispensable.
-Another challenge is the enormous client density; for example, in a lecture hall with up to 600 students.
+In addition, ETH pursues the ‘learning at anytime and anywhere’ strategy, for which a stable and high-performance Wi-Fi network is indispensable.
+Another challenge is the enormous client density, e.g. in a lecture hall with up to 600 students.
 Almost all of these are wireless; only high-end devices such as workstations and servers are wired.
 At peak times, there are up to 20,000 Wi-Fi clients in the network at the same time.
 All of these factors are leading to an ever-increasing need for more bandwidth and full Wi-Fi coverage in all buildings.

-In order to gradually renew the existing Wi-Fi network and to meet the requirements of the future, ETH launched a public tender in 2016 for an initial procurement of 2,500 access points, with the option of adding 200 additional access points per year over the next five years (3,500 units in all) to keep in step with its growth.
+In order to gradually renew the existing Wi-Fi network and thereby make it ready to meet the requirements of the future, ETH launched a public tender in 2016 for an initial procurement of 2,500 access points, with the option of adding 200 additional access points per year over the next five years (3,500 units in all) to keep in step with its growth.
 It was specified that the new access points should support the 802.11ac Wave 2 standard.
-The second generation of the 802.11ac Wi-Fi standard not only brings more speed, but also higher efficiency when distributing data to several devices simultaneously (multi-user Multiple Input, Multiple Output or MIMO).
+The second generation of the 802.11ac Wi-Fi standard not only brings more speed, but also higher efficiency when distributing data to several devices simultaneously (multi-user MIMO).